Community Council Complaints Procedure

 You can complain about things such as:

-Treatment by or attitude of a Community Councilor when dealing with a Community Council issue.
+- Treatment by or attitude of a Community Councillor when dealing with a Community Council issue.

-Breaches to the Moray Council Scheme for Community Councils.
+- Breaches to the Moray Council Scheme for Community Councils (566Kb, PDF).

 This is not an exhaustive list and may involve more than one.